peteroupc/peteroupc.github.io/graphics.md

 - A market-share-weighted average of system memory requirements of video games in year X.
 - On a market-share-weighted basis, X% of video games in year Y&mdash;
     - ran on [16 or 256]-color display modes, or
-    - were 3-D video games, or
+    - had real-time 3-D rendering, or
     - were played on arcade machines, or
     - were played on PCs, or
     - were played on game console Z.